Skip navigation links

 Federal financial aid begins with the FAFSA

-If you require financial assistance, your first step is to submit the Free Application for Federal Student Aid (FAFSA) online as soon as possible after October 1 of the year before you plan to enroll.
+If you require financial assistance, your first step is to submit the Free Application for Federal Student Aid (FAFSA) online as soon as the FAFSA is available in the year before you plan to enroll.
+For the 2024-25 aid year, the FAFSA will be available at the end of December 2023 (get information about the revised 2024-25 FAFSA here).
 FAFSA evaluates eligibility for need-based aid, including federal loans, and gives students access to need-based grants, scholarships, loans and work-study.
 The FAFSA website will help you determine whether you are a dependent or independent student, and other important criteria for aid.

 Estimate Your Costs

 Food and housing costs in the budget include a double room, linen service, Silver meal plan and use of study, laundry and recreational facilities.
-Students are allotted the same amount for living costs (room and board) whether they live on- or off-campus.
+Students are allotted the same amount for living costs (food and housing) whether they live on- or off-campus.

 Personal and miscellaneous costs include average amounts for clothing, transportation, personal care, cell phone, recreation, etc.

-For a detailed breakdown of tuition, taxes and fees, go here.
+For a detailed breakdown of tuition, taxes and fees for resident students, go here.

 Please note that there is no allowance in the undergraduate budget for car expenses.